-I am currently researching the evolution of a selfish genetic element in house mice, the t haplotype.
+I am currently researching the evolution of a selfish genetic element.
+Such elements (genes, for example) increase their own fitness, but – in contrast to "normal" elements – not the fitness of their "host".
+To understand this relationship, it is important to take the organism's and the element's perspective.
+I am focussed on one particular selfish element in house mice, the "t haplotype".
 The chromosome that carries this element is transmitted to the next generation more often than usual (> 50%).
-At the same time, it has negative fitness effects on the mouse that carries it: the sperm is less mobile and carrying the element on both chromosomes is lethal (such a mouse will not be born).
+At the same time, it has negative fitness effects on the mouse that carries it: the sperm are less mobile and carrying the element on both chromosomes is lethal (such a mouse will not be born).
 Therefore, the fitness of this element is very limited under some circumstances and very high under others.
 Furthermore, this element is rather old (two million years), present around the globe, and spans half a chromosome in size.
 This makes for a fascinating study system for evolutionary questions: What traits were selected in the element?
 How did it survive for so long?
 What genes are affected and how do they differ from "normal" mice?

 Research group: Evolution and Genetics of Social Behaviour

 Prospective thesis: “Evolution and Behavioural Consequences of a Selfish Genetic Element in House Mice”

 Topics: Selfish genetic elements; Intragenomic conflict; Evolution of behaviour

 Methods: Behavioural experiments; Long-term data analysis; Genome-wide association studies; Next generation sequencing; Agent-based models